turbot/steampipe-plugin-digitalocean/docs/index.md

 $
 ```

+## Connection Configuration
+Connection configurations are defined using HCL in one or more Steampipe config files.
+Steampipe will load ALL configuration files from ~/.steampipe/config that have a .spc extension.
+A config file may contain multiple connections.

 ## Configuration Arguments

 Token - To use the API, you'll first generate a personal access token.
 Personal access tokens function like ordinary OAuth access tokens.
 You can use them to authenticate to the API by including one in a bearer-type Authorization header with your request.